 Drivers in limbo after track owner's sex traffic arrest

-In this May 3, 2014 file photo, fans watch a race at the New London Waterford Speedbowl in Waterford, Conn.
-The track, in operation since 1951, postponed its planned May 6, 2017 opening after NASCAR pulled its sanctions in April following the arrest of owner Bruce Bemer.
+The track, in operation since 1951, postponed its planned May 6, 2017 opening after NASCAR pulled its sanctions in Ap... .
+In this April 6, 2017 photo, the NASCAR logo is among the signs at the the ticket entrance of the New London Waterford Speedbowl in Waterford, Conn.

 Comments